sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--group <name>``

     Run only the tests from the specified group.
 The ``--group`` option can be used multiple times to select multiple groups for test execution.

+.. admonition:: Deprecation: Comma-Separated Values

+   Using comma-separated values with ``--group`` (for example ``--group foo,bar``) is deprecated and will no longer work in PHPUnit 12.
+Use ``--group foo --group bar`` instead.

 ``--exclude-group <name>``

     Run all tests, except for tests from the specified group.
 The ``--exclude-group`` option can be used multiple times to exclude multiple groups from test execution.

+.. admonition:: Deprecation: Comma-Separated Values

+   Using comma-separated values with ``--exclude-group`` is deprecated and will no longer work in PHPUnit 12.
+Use ``--exclude-group foo --exclude-group bar`` instead.

 ``--covers <name>``

     Only run tests that intend to cover ``<name>`` and use code coverage metadata such as ``PHPUnit\Framework\Attributes\CoversClass`` to document this.
+The ``--covers`` option can be used multiple times.

+.. admonition:: Deprecation: Comma-Separated Values

+   Using comma-separated values with ``--covers`` is deprecated and will no longer work in PHPUnit 12.
+Use ``--covers Foo --covers Bar`` instead.

 ``--uses <name>``

     Only run tests that intend to use ``<name>`` and use code coverage metadata such as ``PHPUnit\Framework\Attributes\UsesClass`` to document this.
+The ``--uses`` option can be used multiple times.

+.. admonition:: Deprecation: Comma-Separated Values

+   Using comma-separated values with ``--uses`` is deprecated and will no longer work in PHPUnit 12.
+Use ``--uses Foo --uses Bar`` instead.

 ``--requires-php-extension <name>``